lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

-# Squid Proxy
+# $${\color{lightblue}Squid \space Proxy}$$

 <img width="401" alt="Screenshot 2024-04-27 at 10 56 45 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/c1a8bcc3-1078-402d-88f2-84849ebf4ed9">

-Squid is a caching and forwarding HTTP web proxy.
+Squid Proxyis a caching and forwarding HTTP web proxy.
 It has a wide variety of uses, including speeding up a web server by caching repeated requests, caching World Wide Web, Domain Name System, and other network lookups for a group of people sharing network resources, and aiding security by filtering traffic.

 ## Installing Squid Proxy